IsaacCavallaro/BeatTheBlues/README.md

 - Users can select from three differing levels of difficulty; level 1, level 2, level 3.

-- For more information on feature 1.1 view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 ##  Example of Feature 1.1